ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 _**Notes:**_

+* The order of your `:paths` entries directly translates to the ordering of search paths.
 * The logic of the ordering above is essentially that:
    * Everything above (5) should have precedence to allow test-specific symbols, function signatures, etc. to be found before that of your